eibenp/homebridge-gree-airconditioner/README.md

 # Subnet Mask . . . . . . . . . . . : 255.255.255.0
 # Default Gateway . . . . . . . . . : 192.168.1.254
 ```

+### Device settings

+Some settings are initialized by Home App only once (when enabling the device).
+They can only be changed by disabling and re-enabling the device.
+The following settings are affected:

+* name
+* model
+* speedSteps
+* minimumTargetTemperature
+* maximumTargetTemperature

+### Temperature display units

+Home App allows to set the device temperature display units but is independent from the temperature units shown in Home App.
+Home App always displays temperature values as specified by iOS/MacOS (can be changed in Preferences / Regional settings section).
+Display unit conversion is made by the Home App device.

+### Temperature measurement

+Temperature measurement is not perfect if using the built-in sensor.
+It is highly affected by current operation and can differ from actual temperature of other places in the room.
+It is recommended to use a sperarate temperature sensor and place it not too close to the AC unit.

 ## Refs & Credits

 Special thanks to [tomikaa87](https://github.com/tomikaa87) and [kongkx](https://github.com/kongkx) for GREE network protocol information and code samples.